MilkeeyCat/ddnet_protocol/docs/packer.md

 const uint8_t *ddnet_unpacker_get_raw(DDNetUnpacker *unpacker, size_t len);
 ```

-Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`
+Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`.
-it returns the next `len` amount of bytes in the unpacker data
+It returns the next `len` amount of bytes in the unpacker data and also
-and also progresses the internal unpacker state to point to the next element
+progresses the internal unpacker state to point to the next element.

 ```C
 uint8_t bytes[] = {0x05};